warpdotdev/docs/features/editor/README.md

 * Toggle this feature `Settings > Features > General` or search for "Copy on select" in the [Command Palette](../command-palette.md).

-### Input Hints

-Warp input occasionally shows hints within the input editor in a light grey text that helps users learn about features.
-It's enabled by default.

-* Toggle this feature `Settings > Features > Editor` or search for "Input hint text" in the [Command Palette](../command-palette.md) or Right-click on the input editor.

 ### Autocomplete Quotes, Parentheses, and Brackets

 Warp can automatically complete quotes, brackets, and parentheses like you're used to in IDEs.